eimantaslilia/AirportFlights/README.md

 Created a reader class to make reading input easier.
 Created Planes class where everything else takes place.
 Inside of it, I have:
 1. A HashMap where I keep the information of plane ID's and their capacities.
-2. An ArrayList of flights(Plane ID, Capacity, From-To).
 Whenever I needed to add a flight, I added it to a HashMap along with its capacity.
 Then, when I needed to do something else with it, I would turn that HashMap into an arraylist and print it.
+2. An ArrayList of flights(Plane ID, Capacity, From-To) to be able to print flights.